Catch-22s of reservoir computing

 As with the polynomial case above, we have repeated our experiments for a wide range of hyperparameters to rule out overfitting or poor model calibration (\cref{fig:error_n_trj} and \cref{fig:error_lambda}).
 The accuracy of Model II cannot be meaningfully improved with any of these changes. \\

 \textbf{Model III (Exact Nonlinearities)}.
 We next test NGRC models equipped with the exact form of the nonlinearity in the magnetic pendulum system, namely the force terms in Eqs.~(\ref{eq:x-dyn})-(\ref{eq:y-dyn}).
 This time, the NGRC models can perform exceptionally well. \Cref{fig:error_delta_t} shows the error rate of NGRC basin predictions as a function of the time resolution $\Delta t$.
-Without any fine-tuning of the other hyperparameters, NGRC models already achieve a near-perfect accuracy of $98.6\%$, provided that $\Delta t$ is sufficiently small.
+Without any fine-tuning of the other hyperparameters, NGRC models already achieve a near-perfect accuracy of $98.6\%$, provided $\Delta t$ is sufficiently small.

-Interestingly, the predictions remain highly accurate when the model is trained only on a \emph{single} trajectory ($\Ntraj = 1$).
+Astonishingly, Model III's predictions remain highly accurate even when it is trained on a \emph{single} trajectory ($\Ntraj = 1$) from a randomly-selected initial condition.
 Here, NGRC can produce a map of all three basins that is very close to the ground truth ($85.0\%$ accuracy, \cref{fig:single_trj}), despite seeing data from only \emph{one} basin during training.
 This echoes previous results reported for the Li-Sprott system \cite{gauthier2022learning}, in which NGRC accurately reconstructed the basins of all three attractors (two chaotic, one quasiperiodic) from a single training trajectory.
 But how can we account for this night-and-day difference with the more system-agnostic models (I \& II), which showed poor performance despite 100-fold more training data?

 The answer lies in the construction of the NGRC dynamics.
 In possession of the exact terms in the underlying differential equations, \cref{eq:ngrc-dyn} can---by a suitable choice of the weights $\W$---emulate the action of a numerical integration method from the linear-multistep family \cite{butcher2016numerical}, whose order depends on $k$.
 When $k = 1$, for example, \cref{eq:ngrc-dyn} can mimic an Euler step.
 Thus, with a sufficiently small step size ($\Delta t$), it is not surprising that an NGRC model equipped with exact nonlinearities can accurately reproduce the dynamics of almost any differential equations.